How I Got Into Natural Healing

-After you see this happen again and again it begins to reach you: these truly ARE simple, safe, economical, and effective natural treatments.
-And, they work on the REAL diseases.
+After you see this happen again and again it begins to reach you: these truly are simple, safe, economical, and effective natural treatments.
+And, they work on real diseases.

 Does health have to hurt and cost a fortune?
 Are blood and drugs prerequisites for healing?
 Is a hospital really the best place for getting better?
 Have medical doctors cornered the market on healing knowledge?
 Is nature-cure a lot of hooey?

 Don't you believe it.
 Instead, see for yourself.
 Read a few of those books at the health food store.
 Change your diet.
 Next time you are sick, try a natural alternative instead.
 Find out for yourself.
 That's what I did, and it has worked.

 And that is how I got into natural healing.

 Copyright 1999 and prior years by Andrew W. Saul.
 Revisions copyright 2018.
 Andrew Saul is the author of the books FIRE YOUR DOCTOR!
 How to be Independently Healthy (reader reviews at http://www.doctoryourself.com/review.html ) and DOCTOR YOURSELF: Natural Healing that Works. (reviewed at http://www.doctoryourself.com/saulbooks.html )